An adventure of 26 hours and 27 miles in the White Mountains

 I took the third extra loop to reach Mount Monroe at 10:44.
 The howling wind made me to lower my profile in fear of being blown away.
 The elevation was 5372 ft.
 The distance from the start was 7.15 miles.
 I ran across another solo hiker on my way to Mount Monroe and a group of 4 hikers while descending.

 I started my final ascent to the summit after taking a few pictures.
-I caught three guys who are apparently college friends and now live in three different states and came to visit one of them living in New Hampshire.
-They drove to the cog railway station the closest parking spot (4.5 miles) to the summit in Winter.
-I could not afford their leisurely pace and pushed to the summit after chatting with them briefly.
+I caught three guys who are apparently college friends and now live in three different states, and came to visit one of them living in New Hampshire.
+They drove to the cog railway station, the closest parking spot to the summit (4.5 miles).
+I could not afford their leisurely pace and pushed on to the summit after briefly chatting with them.
 I smelt something that I had not smelt for many years - coal burning.
-I saw black smoke when I was close the summit confirming it was coal burning but could not figure out why coal was used on the summit.
+I saw black smoke when I was close to the summit, confirming it was coal burning, but could not figure out why coal was used on the summit.
 I reached the summit at 11:50.
 The elevation was 6288 ft.
 The distance from the start was 8.94 miles.

 Brief Rest on the Summit

-I realized what was producing the thick black smoke when I saw the cog railway train standing there almost full of passengers - its coal-fired steam engine.
+I realized what was producing the thick black smoke when I saw the cog railway train standing there, almost full of passengers - its coal-fired steam engine.
 I really wish the engine could be a bit cleaner.
-I walked around the summit and took some pictures in freezing wind for about 14 minutes, 0.34 miles before I found the entrance to a building that is partially sheltered.
+I walked around the summit and took some pictures in freezing wind for about 14 minutes, 0.34 miles, before I found the entrance to a building that is partially sheltered.
 I used this place for a break last Christmas when I hiked here.
-I sat there for about 24 minutes drinking two bottles of 8 fl oz spring water, eating two Power Bars, putting on the extra turtleneck dryLETE long sleeve and a pair of water proof running pants, going out to answer a call of nature.
+I sat there for about 24 minutes drinking two bottles of 8 fl oz spring water, eating two Power Bars, putting on the extra turtleneck dryLETE long sleeve, and a pair of waterproof running pants, going out to answer a call of nature.
 The Power Bars were very hard due to the cold.
-I should have put them in a inner pocket of my jacket to keep them relatively warm.
+I should have put them in an inner pocket of my jacket to keep them relatively warm.
 After finishing two, I put one in a pocket for later use.
-Two of the guys I met on my way to the summit also came to this only shelter from the howling wind though it was still quite cold.
+Two of the guys I met on my way to the summit also came to this only shelter from the howling wind, though it was still quite cold.

 Descent from the Summit

-Wrong decision based on wrong assumption at the Lakes of the Clouds.
+Wrong decision based on a wrong assumption at the Lakes of the Clouds.

-The weather forecast said there would be 50% chance of rain or storm around 13:00.
-There had already been a few rain drops by the time when I reached the Lakes of the Clouds.
+The weather forecast said there would be a 50% chance of rain or storm around 13:00.
+There had already been a few raindrops by the time I reached the Lakes of the Clouds.
 I had three options for descent: 1.
 Crawford path with about 2.5 miles on exposed ridge, 2 miles exposed if taking Edmands Path that leads to an auto road.
-2. Ammonoosuc Ravine Trail with only 0.3 miles exposed, ending at the auto road Based Road in 3.1 miles.
+2. Ammonoosuc Ravine Trail with only 0.3 miles exposed, ending at the auto road in 3.1 miles.
 3. Dry River Trail with less than 1 mile of exposed or with scrubs.
-Before I started the hike, I was advised by AMC staff at the Highland Center to get to below tree line as soon as possible in the afternoon because staying on exposed areae is dangerous during a storm.
-I dislike hiking on an auto road, without thinking too much I decided to take the Dry River Trail.
-I had the assumption that the Dry River Trail was as well marked as the Crawford Path that never gave me any problem in directions.
-This tuned out to be a very wrong assumption out of extraordinary ignorance.
+Before I started the hike, I was advised by AMC staff at the Highland Center to get below the treeline as soon as possible in the afternoon because staying in an exposed area is dangerous during a storm.
+I dislike hiking on an auto road, so without overthinking, I decided to take the Dry River Trail.
+I had the assumption that the Dry River Trail was as well-marked as the Crawford Path, which never gave me any problem in directions.
+This turned out to be a very wrong assumption out of extraordinary ignorance.
 This path would result in 9.1 miles in total distance for my return hike from the summit to the Highland Center.
 It would also involve an ascent of about 1000 ft from the Dry River to the Mizpath Spring Hut.
 I treated this entire hike as a slow marathon.

 Poor start and ignoring the warning signs.

-The water proof pants were so insulative that I had to take them off because my walking legs were getting too warm.
+The waterproof pants were so insulating that I had to take them off because my walking legs were getting too warm.
 The first quarter of a mile is well marked by cairns.
 I did not know that those few cairns were the only marks on this trail that I would ever see.
 In less than a mile, I started to have difficulty following the trail.
-When I was walking literarily on a brook and beating the scrubs covering it, I seriously doubted whether I went off the trail.
+When I was walking literally on a brook and beating the scrub covering it, I seriously doubted whether I had gone off the trail.
 I called the front desk of the Highland Center (603-278-4453) at 13:46, elevation of 4700 ft, 0.7 miles from the Lakes of the Clouds.
-A friendly miss told me the trail is marked and it follows a river.
+A friendly miss told me the trail is marked, and it follows a river.
 Where I was standing was not a river, but I took her words regarding the marking at their face value.
 This turned out to be another ignorant assumption.
-The Dry River Trail is apparently not a well used path.
+The Dry River Trail is apparently not a well-used path.
 The staff of the Highland Center are fairly young.
-I do not know if any of them have every hiked the Dry River Trail in its entirety.
+I do not know if any of them have ever hiked the Dry River Trail in its entirety.

 First getting lost and continual ignoring the warning signs